A founder-facing look at the best financial modeling software of 2026, and how the top platforms compare.

 Quick Overview

 Finmark makes financial modeling accessible without an MBA or finance background.
-Pre-built templates are tailored specifically for startups, handling budgeting, cash flow projections, and runway predictions.
+Pre-built templates are tailored for startups, handling budgeting, cash flow projections, and runway predictions.

 Best For